graphistry/graphistry-cli/docs/SSO.md

 ### OKTA OIDC SETUP

-1. After login to your OKTA account, if it show this page, click admin button. <br>
+1. After logging in your OKTA account, if it show this page, click admin button. <br>
 <img src="img/OIDC_setup/oidc_setup_okta_1_1.png">

 2. Go to the application page and click “Create App Integration” to create a new application. <br>